AathreyaG/reactai-starter/analysis.md

-### Problem Analysis
+### Detailed Explanation of the Problem

-- **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop an application for the GSA Acquisition Workforce that allows seamless upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

-- **Key Features**:
+- **Key Functionalities**:
   - **CSV Upload**: Users should be able to upload CSV files of varying sizes through a web interface.
-  - **Search and Edit**: Users should be able to search for and edit product catalogs.
+  - **Catalog Management**: Users should be able to search, edit, and manage product catalogs.
-  - **Download and Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.
+  - **Export and Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.

 - **Data Structure**:
-  - CSV file contains fields like NSN, rep_office, common_name, Description, Price, UI, and AAC.
+  - The CSV contains fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

-- **Technical Stack**:
-  - **Frontend**: React, USWDS components
-  - **Backend**: Node.js, Restful APIs, Sequelize
-  - **Database**: Postgres
-  - **Cloud**: AWS
-  - **Language**: TypeScript

-- **Team Composition**:
+- **User Interaction**:
-  - 2 Frontend Engineers
-  - 2 Backend Engineers
-  - 1 Platform Engineer
+  - Users interact with the application through a web interface.

 ### Assumptions

-- The CSV file format is consistent and validated before upload.
+- The CSV file format is consistent and follows the sample structure provided.
-- User authentication and authorization are already handled or are out of scope for this MVP.
+- Users have the necessary permissions to upload, edit, and publish catalogs.
-- The application will initially be deployed on AWS.
+- The application will be deployed on AWS, leveraging the tech stack provided.
-- The MVP will focus on the core functionality of uploading, searching, editing, and downloading catalogs.
+- The MVP will focus on core functionalities without advanced features like user authentication or detailed analytics.

-### Areas of Uncertainty
+### Areas of Uncertainty or Ambiguity

-- **CSV File Size**: The problem statement mentions varying file sizes but does not specify limits.
+- **CSV File Size**: The maximum file size for uploads is not specified.
-- **User Roles and Permissions**: Unclear if different user roles have different access levels.
+- **User Roles and Permissions**: The problem statement does not clarify if different user roles exist and how permissions are managed.
-- **Publishing Process**: Details on how the catalog is published to GSA marketplaces are not specified.
+- **Publishing Process**: Details on how the catalog is published to platforms like FedMall or GSA Advantage are not provided.
+- **Error Handling**: The problem statement does not specify how to handle errors during upload, search, or publication.

 ### MVP Plan

-- **Frontend**:
+#### Core Features for MVP

+1. **CSV Upload Interface**:
-  - Implement a simple UI using React and USWDS components for CSV upload.
+   - Develop a simple web interface using React for users to upload CSV files.
+   - Implement backend logic using Node.js and Sequelize to parse and store CSV data in a Postgres database.

+2. **Catalog Search and Edit**:
-  - Create a basic search and edit interface for the catalog.
+   - Implement a basic search functionality using RESTful APIs to query the database.
+   - Allow users to edit product details directly from the search results.

+3. **Download Catalog**:
-  - Provide a download button for the catalog.
+   - Provide an option to download the entire catalog as a CSV file.

-- **Backend**:
-  - Set up a Node.js server with RESTful APIs for handling CSV uploads, catalog search, edit, and download functionalities.
-  - Use Sequelize to interact with a Postgres database to store catalog data.

-- **Platform**:
-  - Deploy the application on AWS, ensuring basic scalability and security.

-### Stretch Goal
+#### Stretch Goal

+- **Publish to GSA Marketplaces**:
-- Implement the publishing functionality to GSA marketplaces.
+  - Implement a basic mechanism to publish the catalog to a mock endpoint representing GSA marketplaces.
-- Add more advanced search and filtering options for the catalog.

 ### Deliverables

-- A web interface for uploading CSV files.
+- A web interface for CSV file upload.
+- Backend services for parsing and storing CSV data.
-- Basic search and edit functionality for the product catalog.
+- Search functionality for the product catalog.
+- Edit functionality for product details.
-- Ability to download the catalog.
+- Option to download the catalog as a CSV file.
-- Deployment of the MVP on AWS.
-- Documentation for setup and usage.
+- Basic documentation for setup and usage.

-### Questions for Improvement
+### Questions for Improving the MVP

+1. What is the maximum expected file size for CSV uploads?
+2. Are there specific user roles and permissions that need to be implemented?
-- What are the specific requirements for the publishing process to GSA marketplaces?
+3. Can you provide more details on the publishing process to GSA marketplaces?
-- Are there any specific CSV file size limits or performance requirements?
-- Is there a need for user authentication and role-based access control in the MVP?
+4. How should errors be handled and communicated to the user during upload, search, or publication?

+This plan focuses on delivering the core functionalities within the given time constraints, with a stretch goal to extend capabilities if time permits.